 Building on this definition, we see an equitable partnership between young people and adults as the foundation for effective youth engagement.
 This partnership can occur in programs, organizations, or communities, and it is a critical and much-needed positive youth development strategy to institutionalize and sustain youth voice.

 Barriers to Youth EngagementYouth engagement loses authenticity when adults are conflicted about questions of power and control.
-In his Ladder of Young People's Participation, Roger Hart described in detail levels of non-authentic and authentic youth engagement.
+In his Ladder of Children's Participation, Roger Hart described in detail levels of non-authentic and authentic youth engagement.
 The first levels of manipulation, decoration, and tokenism denote failed or false attempts at youth engagement, when young people appear to be in decision-making positions but in reality have no or very little input on events.

 A powerful underlying reason for non-authentic youth engagement is adultism -- the behavior and attitudes that flow out of negative stereotypes adults hold about young people.
 Adultism is rooted in the belief that young people lack intelligence or ability.
 This belief is strongly supported by societal norms which leave young people feeling that they are not valued, respected, or heard.
 Even adults who deeply care for young people may have internalized these misconceptions and may not be aware that they are behaving in an adultist manner.